7pranayama

 • Stand straight.

-• Rotate right leg 90 degrees, keep left leg straight.
+• Rotate the right leg 90 degrees, keeping left leg straight.

 • Keep right knee straight up, left leg strong.

-• Raise both arms above head, palms together.
+• Raise both arms above your head, palms together.

 • Keep your gaze forward and breathe deeply.